WestGrid

-WestGrid is a government-funded infrastructure program started in 2003, mainly in Western Canada, that provides institutional research faculty and students access to high performance computing and distributed data storage, using a combination of grid, networking, and collaboration tools.
+WestGrid is a government-funded infrastructure program that began in 2003, mainly in Western Canada.
+It provides institutional research faculty and students access to high-performance computing and distributed data storage, using a combination of grid, networking, and collaboration tools.
 WestGrid is one of four partners within the umbrella organization, Compute Canada.

 Principal participants

 WestGrid has 14 partner institutions across four provinces - British Columbia, Alberta, Saskatchewan and Manitoba.
 The participating institutions include: